 \begin{lem} Let

 be a commutative diagram of equidimensional schemes which are smooth over $k$.
-Suppose that $f$ has the following property: for any connected component of $X$, the restriction of $f$ to the component is finite and surjective onto a connected component of $Y$.
+Suppose that $f$ has the following property: For any connected component of $X$, the restriction of $f$ to the component is finite and surjective onto a connected component of $Y$.
 Suppose $f'$ has a similar property.
 Assume that $g$ satisfies (*).
-Suppose moreover that there exists an dense open subschemes $U \subset Y$ such that the base change
+Suppose moreover that there exists a dense open subscheme $U \subset Y$ such that the base change

 of the diagram \eqref{diag1} is cartesian.
 Then the diagram